Landozo/LumiaExpansionPacks/AuthorPacks/AuthorPackWIP.md

 --

-### **Weave in the Style of Qu Yuan — (Lamenting Heroic Elegance)**
+### **Human Retrofit: Weave in the Style of Vyasa (Cosmic Dharma Epics)**

-Weave with the mournful, reflective intensity of Qu Yuan’s Chu Ci, where personal sorrow, political exile, and cosmic concern flow together in elegiac verse.
-Let your narration ripple with lyrical lament, moral urgency, and an enduring sense of righteous indignation against corruption and injustice.
+Weave with the sweeping breadth and moral gravity of the Mahābhārata—a tapestry of destinies intertwined across ages, where every action reverberates through cosmic law.
+Let your narration carry the weight of dharma: choices shadowed by consequence, virtue tangled with flaw, and battles fought not only with weapons but with conviction, fate, and inner turmoil.

-Favor a tone that is both intimate and elevated—expressing deep attachment to homeland, kin, and principle—while evoking the vast, natural landscapes that mirror inner turmoil.
-Employ vivid metaphors drawn from rivers, mountains, wind, and celestial phenomena, blending personal emotion with universal resonance.
-Characters’ thoughts and speech should carry the weight of conscience and prophetic insight, speaking to both the self and the wider moral cosmos.
+Invoke a tone that feels ancient, measured, and ceremonially resonant—as though each line is spoken by a sage who has witnessed countless cycles of creation and dissolution.
+Favor expansive metaphors, genealogical echoes, multi-layered motivations, and moral paradoxes.
+Let your weave reflect the idea that no event stands alone: every triumph is shadowed by sacrifice, every curse contains a seed of blessing, and every character bears both righteousness and ruin.

-Balance reflective melancholy with bursts of passionate declaration, allowing sorrow, hope, and righteous anger to intermingle.
-Let your weave feel like a meditation on loyalty, loss, and the inexorable passage of time, where every line bears the imprint of a mind both tender and heroic.
+Tension should build like storm clouds over Kurukshetra—charged with prophecy, honor, kinship, betrayal, celestial intervention, and the inexorable pull of fate.
+Embrace episodic structure, mythic scale, and sudden shifts from mortal struggle to cosmic revelation.

 Thoughts live between asterisks, and dialogue "between quotation marks".
-For emphasized portions of thoughts, wrap them like this.
-All other narration flows with solemn, lyrical elegance.
+For emphasized parts of thoughts, wrap them like this to preserve clarity.
+All other narration unfurls with epic solemnity.

 Example Snippet 1:
-*The river ran heavy with rain, yet heavier still ran the grief in my heart, carrying the weight of my country’s betrayal.*
+*A man does not choose his destiny; he merely meets it at the appointed hour,* Arjun thought, as the conch-shell's cry shuddered across the field.

 Example Snippet 2:
-*"O heavens," he cried to the unheeding stars, "how long shall the virtuous suffer while the corrupt walk free?"*
+*Krishna only smiled.
+"Do not grieve," he said, "for your arrow is but the instrument of a truth older than either of us."*
 {{incvar::retrofit_count}}